 Offers a full range of implants from Allergan, Mentor, and Sientra

-- Has extensive experience with Allergan’s recently approved NATRELLE INSPIRA® round implants, believed to be an improvement over other round styles
+Has extensive experience with Allergan’s NATRELLE INSPIRA® round implants, believed to be an improvement over other round styles

 Women come from far beyond Eugene, Oregon, for breast augmentation with Dr. Jewell, based on his reputation as a thought leader and scientific innovator within the plastic surgery community, as well as for the stunning results he achieves for his patients.

 Developing Your Custom Breast Augmentation

-Dr. Jewell and his staff place a great deal of value on the initial consultation, and they spend meaningful time getting to know you and your goals.
-During this appointment, Dr. Jewell takes care to listen to your story and understand your goals so that he can develop a surgical plan that’s tailored just for you.
+Our surgeons and their staff place a great deal of value on the initial consultation, and they spend meaningful time getting to know you and your goals.
+During this appointment, Dr. Jewell or Dr. Najafian take care to listen to your story and understand your goals so that he can develop a surgical plan that’s tailored just for you.

-Your consultation begins with a discussion between you and Dr. Jewell’s patient coordinator.
+Your consultation begins with a discussion between you and a patient coordinator.
 This important conversation covers your personal health history and gives you the opportunity to define and share your goals and expectations.
-You’ll also meet with Dr. Jewell, who will perform a physical examination and record your measurements, a process called “bio-dimensional planning.”
-This technique uses your physical measurements to help you and Dr. Jewell choose the size and placement of your implants.
-If you’re also concerned about sagging breasts, you may also discuss breast lift in addition to breast augmentation.
+You’ll also meet with either Dr. Jewell or Dr. Najafian, who will perform a physical examination and record your measurements, a process called “bio-dimensional planning.”
+This technique uses your physical measurements to help you and your surgeon choose the size and placement of your implants.

 “I had a very, very positive experience from beginning to end.
 Your beautiful facility made me feel like I was definitely somewhere special.
 Every time I phoned in with anxiety about the healing or dropped by for a second or third check-up, I never felt like a nuisance.
 Your kindness and professionalism made this once-in-a-lifetime experience something to be cherished.”